Representing the Visual Merchandising and Display Profession

 Concorde Design Competition

-Members may be aware that the BDS has joined forces with the Duxford Aviation Society in sponsoring a design competition where art & design students are required to produce a sculptural or relief design based on the title ‘Concorde’
+The BDS joined forces with the Duxford Aviation Society in sponsoring a design competition where art & design students were required to produce a sculptural or relief design based on the title ‘Concorde’